 The HMM and IOHMM models have been trained on the EEG signal of the first three sessions of recordings of each day, while the following two sessions were used as validation and test sets.
 In the HMM model, the validation set was used to choose the number of states, in the range from 2 to 7, and the number of Gaussians (between 3 and 15).
 In the IOHMM, the validation set was used to choose the number of states (from 2 to 7), the number of iterations and the number of hidden units (between 25 and 200) for the MLP transition and emission networks.
 The MLP networks had one hidden layer.
-For reasons explained in the next section, we used a fully connected topology in which each hidden state could be reached by any other state.
-We split each recording session into signal segments of 1, 2 and 3 seconds, with a shift of half a second, obtaining a number of examples between 360 and 420.
+For the reasons explained in the next section, we used a fully connected topology in which each hidden state could be reached by any other state.
+We split each recording session into segments of signal lasting 1, 2 and 3 seconds, with a shift of half a second, obtaining a number of examples between 360 and 420.

 Tables 1 and 2 show the performance of the two subjects over the second and third day of recording, using HMM and IOHMM models and their static counterparts, that is, GMM and MLP models respectively.
-GMMs and MLPs correspond to HMMs and IOHMMs with only one hidden state and thus can be used to test whether there is an advantage in using dynamical models over static ones.
+GMMs and MLPs correspond to HMMs and IOHMMs with only one hidden state and can thus serve as direct verification of the advantage obtained using dynamical models.
 For each day, the columns give the error rate for different window lengths.